springernature/frontend-playbook/technologies/javascript.md

 /* eslint-enable no-unassigned-import */
 ```

 Do not switch rules off permanently in a project unless you have a strong reason for doing so.
-If you do have a strong reason, ensure your have discussed this with your team beforehand.
+If you do have a strong reason, ensure you have discussed this with your team beforehand.

 Switching off a rule _permanently_ can present some problems:
 -  You introduce potential inconsistencies within a single project.